 There are a number of options which you have to enable you to take steps to rescue or wind-up your business.
 Depending on the option, there will be a number of ways the business may be dissolved.

 These options include:

 Contact our corporate and commercial lawyers

 If you require advice or assistance in relation to any corporate and commercial issues, contact our specialist lawyers today.
 We work hard for our clients and can offer a flexible fee arrangement that works for you.
-To discuss your specific circumstances, call us today on 0151 659 1070 or complete our online enquiry form and we will get back to you right away.
+For free initial advice, call us today on 0151 659 1070 or complete our online enquiry form and we will get back to you right away.